Snokhachestvo: Snokhachestvo in the arts

 There are sexual connotations in the relationship between Katerina and her father-in-law in Shostakovich's 1934 opera Lady Macbeth of the Mtsensk District, but not in the 1865 story it is based upon.

 In 1927, Olga Preobrazhenskaia, "the leading woman director of [Soviet] fiction films in the twenties", and her co-director, Ivan Pravov, released a film condemning snokhachestvo.
 Titled The Peasant Women of Ryazan (in Russian, Baby ryazanskie), the silent film is about the rape and pregnancy of a woman whose husband is away in World War I. The rapist is her father-in-law, and the woman, overcome by shame, drowns herself when her husband returns from battle.

+In the 1910 novel Impure Blood (Nečista krv) by the Serbian writer Borisav Stanković, the heroine Sofka is married into a family in which snokhachestvo is portrayed as a long-established custom.
+The novel depicts a rural community where fathers-in-law are said to cohabit with their daughters-in-law and where boys may be married off at a young age so that adult women can be brought into the household as workers.
+Sofka's father-in-law Marko, himself a product of such a family tradition, becomes obsessed with her and is driven to self-destruction by the conflict between his desire for his daughter-in-law and his awareness of its moral implications.